-Media networks ask Centre to treat traditional organisations differently from news websites
+Traditional media firms ask Centre to treat their websites differently from digital-only outfits

 Digital news organisations like ‘The Wire’ and ‘The News Minute’, who have challenged the rules to regulate digital news, were not invited for the talks.